sjbylo/misc/ocp-install-39/README.md

 Note that setting hostnames in /etc/hosts *will not work*.
 DNS entries are required.

-Select a domain name (FQDN) you control, e.g. openshift.example.com
+Select a domain name (MY_DOMAIN) you control, e.g. openshift.example.com

-The hostname of the VM must be set to "master.<FQDN>" e.g. master.openshift.example.com
+The hostname of the VM must be set to "master.<MY_DOMAIN>" e.g. master.openshift.example.com

-## Set up the following DNS entries
+## Set up the following DNS entries, pointing to the IP address of the VM

-1. Wildcard entry:    *.apps.openshift.example.com              => $IP
+1. Wildcard entry:    *.apps.openshift.example.com
-1. A record:          master.openshift.example.com              => $IP
+1. A record:          master.openshift.example.com

 Log into the VM with ssh

-Set the hostname of the VM to master.$MY_FQDN
+Set the hostname of the VM to master.<MY_DOMAIN>

 Ensure the hostname resolves to the IP address of your network interface, using the following command

 ```
-host master.$MY_FQDN
+host master.openshift.example.com
 ```
 (value of $IP)